seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 **First Senator**
 You undergo too strict a paradox,
 Striving to make an ugly deed look fair:
-Your words have took such pains as if they labour'd
+Your words have took such pains as if they labor'd
 To bring manslaughter into form and set quarrelling
 Upon the head of valour; which indeed
 Is valour misbegot and came into the world